icopy-site/awesome/docs/awesome/awesome-dotnet-core.md

   * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - Small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
   * [Guard](https://github.com/safakgur/guard) - A high-performance, extensible argument validation library.
   * [Valit](https://github.com/valit-stack/Valit) - A dead simple validation for .NET Core.
 No more if-statements all around your code.
 Write nice and clean fluent validators instead!
+* [Vanara](https://github.com/dahall/Vanara) - A set of .NET libraries for Windows implementing PInvoke calls to many native Windows APIs with supporting wrappers.
 * [warden-stack](https://github.com/warden-stack) - "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch.
 * [WebEssentials.AspNetCore.ServiceWorker](https://github.com/madskristensen/WebEssentials.AspNetCore.ServiceWorker) - ASP.NET Core Progressive Web Apps.
 * [Xabe.FFmpeg](https://github.com/tomaszzmuda/Xabe.FFmpeg) - .NET Standard wrapper for FFmpeg.
 It allows to process media without know how FFmpeg works, and can be used to pass customized arguments to FFmpeg from C# application.